-RegeneX started as a scientific research and development company based in the UK, part of the Bulmer & Lumb Group.
-We combine chemistry and technology to remove stains from fabrics that cannot be removed by CBW or ‘Kill or Cure’ methods.
-We ensure the fabric is processed in optimum controlled conditions so as to retain the maximum integrity of the fibres, before and after treatment.
+Regenex started as a scientific research and development company based in the UK, part of the Bulmer & Lumb Group.
+We combine chemistry and technology to remove stains from fabrics that cannot be removed by ’kill or cure’ methods.
+We ensure the fabric is processed in optimum controlled conditions, so as to retain the maximum integrity of the fibres, before and after treatment.

 Currently, the textile rental sector in the UK has an annual linen spend approaching 10% of turnover.
 This is a significant investment and requires every effort to protect its value.
-RegeneX is focused on the items condemned to rag, we appreciate linen is lost through a number of causes.
+Regenex is focused on the items condemned to rag, and we appreciate linen is lost for a number of reasons.

-By extending the life of linen that is currently being written off early, our process delivers great added value to the CLC’s, while improving cash flow, reducing stock held and assisting the industry in the reducing its environmental impact.
+By extending the life of linen that is currently being written off early, our process delivers great added value to contract laundry companies (CLCs) while improving cash flow, reducing volumes of stock held, and assisting the industry in the reducing its environmental impact.

 What can this process do for your businesses bottom line?

-The laundry sector is very competitive and price sensitive, millions of pounds are being invested in the latest technology, plant & equipment, focused on minimizing levels of labour, energy, water and chemicals input.
-While maximizing throughput in pieces per hour.
+The laundry sector is very competitive and price sensitive, millions of pounds are being invested in the latest technology, plant and equipment, focused on minimising levels of labour, energy, water and chemicals input.
+While maximising throughput in pieces per hour.

-RegeneX has a new approach to reclaiming life in previously rejected items.
+Regenex has a new approach to reclaiming life in previously rejected items.
 Ragged items represent a relatively small percentage terms of items rejected but a high value in terms of cost.
-Items RegeneX receive have usually passed through the conventional wash cycle and “kill or cure” route.
-RegeneX have developed a system that focuses on the stain removal element only.
+Items Regenex receives have usually passed through the conventional wash cycle and ’kill or cure‘ route.
+Regenex has developed a system that focuses on the stain removal element only.
 We are not a laundry, we don’t fold or iron the pieces.